 For example, if your BMR is 1750 kcal, your goal is to consume 1750 kcal per day or less.
 I recommend having at least 30% of your calories from lean protein sources like meats, eggs, fish, and dairy.

-Doing weight training while being in a calorie deficit can help not only with weight loss, but it will also help to maintain your results.
-I recommend doing something like full body strength training where you hit all major muscle groups.
+Doing weight training while being in a calorie deficit can help not only with weight loss, but it will also help to maintaining your results.
+I recommend doing something like full-body strength training where you hit all major muscle groups.